SquidSparks/vsmanual/README.md

 - **Currency Multiplier:** Reduces grinding for Points and Battery.
 - **Flowchart Unlocks(Story):** Allows you to skip using Batteries for Story nodes.
 - **Assist Mode:** Removes Challenge Gauges from Boss Songs.
+- **Autoplay:** The game plays itself.
+Not really recommend for anything other than Soundscan gates you can't bypass manually.

 Other helpful resources for this manual
 - The [shrinereport Hints Hub](https://shrinereport.xyz/hints/hub.html) for puzzle solutions.(Enabling hints lets you press shift to automatically open the page on story locks)